Utah Administrative Code

 (b) compliance with Utah Code 51-4-2(2) regarding deposits.

-(a) establishment of internal controls and procedures over the initiation, approval and monitoring of expenditures, credit or debit card transactions, employee reimbursements, travel, and payroll;
+(a) establishment of internal controls and procedures over the initiation, approval and monitoring of expenditures, credit or purchase card transactions, employee reimbursements, travel, and payroll;

 (b) directives regarding the appropriate use of the LEA tax exempt status number;